-You will then be able to ask your own questions – and it's a good idea to have some ready!
-Asking nothing may give the impression of being too passive, lacking motivation or interest.
+You will then be able to ask your own questions – and you better have some ready!
+Not asking questions will give the impression of being too passive and lacking motivation or interest.

 And finally, at the end of the interview:

-Ideally, the recruiter suggests the next step in the recruitment process, which may be another interview.
+Ideally, the recruiter outlines the next step(s) in the recruitment process, which may be another interview.
 (Three to five interviews is now standard for many companies, with some companies even insisting on more, a controversial practice.)

-Less ideally, but still good: the recruiter keeps you in suspense for another few days by saying: “I’ll get back to you very soon…”
+Less ideally, but still good, the recruiter keeps you in suspense for another few days by saying “I’ll get back to you very soon.”

-Alternatively, the recruiter may say something along the lines of: “I have other applicants to see, and then I’ll need to think about it.”
+Alternatively, the recruiter may say something along the lines of “I have other applicants to see, and then I’ll need to think about it.”

-The hiring manager or person in charge of recruitment: to validate your profile and motivation.
+The hiring manager or person in charge of recruitment to validate your profile and motivation.

 An expert in the field to confirm your technical skills.

-Be considerate of the recruiter - they will appreciate it!
+Be considerate of the recruiter.
+They will appreciate it!
 Keep the interview effective and efficient on your part.
-This is another reason why asking questions will be appreciated; you'll avoid confusion, oversights and wasted time!
+This is another reason why asking questions will be appreciated —you'll avoid confusion, oversights and wasted time!